baleada/docs/assets/md/logic/api-design.md

 ```
 :::

-Some classes and subclasses have core actions that don't take arguments—in those cases, the last part of the sentence template is omitted:
+Some classes and factories have core actions that don't take arguments—in those cases, the last part of the sentence template is omitted.
+Take the `markupable` factory for example:

 :::
 ```text